 Proposed amendment to Regulation 18202 will memorialize the Commission's determination that lobbying rules apply to actions taken by the CRC as it makes clear that the CRC performs a quasi-legislative function.
-Staff seeks feedback and recommendations from the Commission and will bring back the proposed amendment for adoption at a later date.
+Staff recommends adoption of the proposed amendments.